mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Nutriments feed our bodies and minds, but also feed our suffering and ailments.

-There are three nutriments P30-33:
+There are four nutriments P30-35:
-- edible food
+- edible food P30
 - sense impressions – seeing, hearing, smelling, tasting, feeling, thinking
 - intention / desire / volition
+- Consciousness – collective and individual

 Any of these kinds of nutriments can be good or bad for us.
 Eating a sweet food once in a while is a treat, but eating it all the time can lead to ill health.
 Or, drinking alcohol can poison us.
 Watching Television can be a nice reprieve from a stressful day, but it can also become a crutch to lean against when reality not longer feels worthwhile to face.
 If we have a goal in mind (volition), the practicer can be consumed by that goal and not even lose site of it in their sleep.